Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Does that bother me to be constantly stopped in the street in some areas of the world, to pose with strangers?
 Am I annoyed?
 A lot of people asked me this question, and honestly, no that doesn’t bother me.
 97% of the time, people ask me nicely and friendly.
 People are welcoming and they’re just happy to see someone who looks different.
 That also makes me laugh sometimes.
 Moreover, if I can brighten up their days by posing with them, fine!

-I repeat myself, but back people aren’t the only ones who get asked to pose for a picture.
+I repeat myself, but black people aren’t the only ones who get asked to pose for a picture.
 It also happens to blond and red-haired people.
 When traveling, has it happened to you?
 A local asking to get a picture with you?
 If so, what do you think?
 Do you comply?
 Do you refuse?
 Do you like feeling like a celebrity?
 Or do you hate all this attention and think it’s ridiculous?
 Let me know in the comments!
+If you’re about to travel solo, read my article full of tips about traveling alone for the first time!